line

 ©

-A comprehensive framework designed to reveal the degrees of sustainability a product, material, or company embodies.
-Through a structured, systems-based lens, the assessment outlines a brand or material’s current approach, highlights meaningful progress, and identifies clear opportunities for advancement.
+A comprehensive evaluative framework designed to reveal the degrees of sustainability a product, material, or company embodies.
+Through a structured, holistic lens, the assessment outlines a brand or material’s current approach, highlights meaningful progress, and identifies clear opportunities for advancement.
 This empowers designers and teams to make informed decisions that align with their sustainability goals, turning intention into actionable, measurable change that cultivates long-term, positive impact.

 • Centres the well-being, dignity, and livelihoods of individuals and communities.
-This includes human rights, fair and safe working conditions, equitable wages, social justice, cultural preservation, and ensuring that communities not only have a seat at the table, but a meaningful voice in development and decision-making.
-The focus is on fostering inclusion, empowerment, and shared prosperity.
+This includes human rights, fair and safe working conditions, equitable wages, social justice, and cultural preservation—ensuring that communities not only have a seat at the table, but a meaningful voice in development and decision-making.

 • Grounded in integrity, the ethical foundation that shapes how a business behaves, resolves, and evolves.
 It encompasses responsible governance, decision-making, and sourcing practices to uphold fairness, accountability, and respect across the entire value chain - from sourcing and procurement to operations, partnerships, and end-of-life practices.
-Emphasizing transparency, fair trade, and equitable economic participation, fostering organizational systems that value human dignity, safeguard ecosystems, and uphold long-term stewardship.
+Emphasizing transparency, traceability, fair trade, and equitable economic participation, fostering organizational practices that value human dignity, safeguard ecosystems, and uphold long-term stewardship.
 A culture of respect, resilience, and responsibility that shapes how they create, collaborate, and contribute to the world.

 SUSTAINABLE DESIGN CURATION